Is Tijuana Safe? Travel Tips & Areas To Avoid in 2023

 Not all the drugs make it over the border.
 Tijuana has developed a local market for both meth and fentanyl.
 I had a neighbor that went from working in a hospital in San Diego and stealing pills to dying of an overdose in a Tijuana hotel room in less than a year.

-Every month we see pictures in the Baja expat forums of US citizens living in the Tijuana River wastewater system who are obviously chemically dependent.
+Regularly, we see pictures in the Baja expat forums of families of US citizens looking for their loved ones who are having chemical dependency and mental breakdowns.
 Lots of people come to Tijuana to do drugs.

 The United States Immigration and Customs Enforcement has deported people from dozens of different countries to Tijuana, occasionally deporting some US citizens by mistake.